 From Blog to Social Posts

-I like to plan my blog topics out a minimum of two months, quarterly is best.
+I like to plan my blog topics out for the year, but a minimum of Quarterly is best.
 This allows me to develop a flow in my topic themes and provides flexibility for shifts in business, or collaborations (guest posts), or needing to respond to events outside of my control (covid.)
 That said, I only create my social posts 2-4 weeks out because 1) I’m pulling the majority of those from my blog posts and 2) I don’t want to schedule posts too far out as I feel it removes flexibility.
 This may not be the case for you.

 The rest of my social posts will be made up of: